donders-research-data-management/rdm-wiki/rdm-wiki/en/development/vocabularies.md

 - the ethical review board in terms of its `short-name` (see below), and
 - the identifier (the part consisting only `/`, `-`, and numerical digits)

-Therefore, the full ethical approval identifier is implemented as a [_Combinatory Attribute_](collection_attributes.md#Combinatory_attributes) of a DAC.
+Therefore, the full ethical approval identifier is implemented as a [_Combinatory Attribute_](collection_attributes.md#Combinatory_attributes) of the DAC.

 ### The ethics review board